tonchis/tmuxify/README.md

 ### The `.tmuxify.layout` file

-Each line of in this file tells `tmuxify` what to run, in what window and pane.
+Each line of this file tells `tmuxify` what to run, in what window and pane.
 It uses the following format

     window-name|pane-number|command